ACT Corrective Services: Custodial Operations

 It also formerly consisted of the Belconnen Remand Centre and Symonston Temporary Remand Centre.
 The Belconnen Remand Centre opened in 1976 and closed in 2009.

-Custodial Operations administrates the Remand Centres Act 1976 (RCA) which establishes remand centres in the ACT.
-The Superintendent is responsible for directing and controlling the operations of the ACT adult custodial facilities.
+Custodial Operations administrates the Corrections Management Act 2007 (CMA) governs the management of correctional centres in the Australian Capital Territory.
+The superintendent is responsible for directing and controlling the operations of the ACT adult custodial facilities.
 The facilities main objective is to carry out the mandate of the court and to ensure the provision of safe care and secure accommodation to those in custody in a controlled environment.
 The facilities have a responsibility to address a duty of care for each individual, accommodating both genders and a variety of cultures.

-Under section 6A of the RCA an Official Visitor is appointed.
+Under section 6A of the RCA an official visitor is appointed.
 The duties of this officer involve visiting and inspecting the facilities at least once each week, and inquiring into complaints by detainees.

 Periodic Detention Centre

 Periodic detention provides an effective alternative sentencing option for ACT offenders.
 Currently this sentencing option is served on weekends, starting on Friday 7.00 pm and ending on Sunday 4.30 pm.
 Detainees make a positive contribution to the community while serving their period of detention by performing unpaid community work.
 To accommodate the increased number of periodic detainees, ACT Corrective Services is currently investigating the possibility of extending periodic detention to mid-week.